PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 ### Flip the silent/noisy approach with the operators

-Since we've already shipped the `&` background operator, and since it already runs silent today, leave that as is and make the `&!` background operator run with output showing in the overlay.
-While this is not consistent with bash, it may be less disruptive to folks using `&` already, and still offers options with and without data showing in an overlay.
+This approach is proposed because we've already shipped the `&` background operator, with jobs running silent by default.
+In bash, if you run a command in the background using the `&` control operator, the output is displayed in the current terminal.
+This discrepancy may be confusing to users.
+If we feel that the PowerShell `&` background operator should be more consistent with the bash equivalent, we could make the `&` background operator show output by default and have the new `&!` background operator run silent.
+This wouldn't be a breaking change, but it would change the behavior for any scripts that are already using the `&` background operator today.